boazbk/tcs/lec_00_0_preface.md

-This book contains some code snippets,  but this is by no means a programming course.
+This book contains some code snippets,  but this is by no means a programming text.
 You don't need to know how to program to follow this material.
 The reason we use code is that it is a _precise_ way to describe computation.
 Particular implementation details are not as important to us, and so we will emphasize code readability at the expense of considerations such as error handling, encapsulation, etc. that can be extremely important for real-world programming.

 ### Is the effort worth it?

 This is not an easy book, and you might reasonably wonder why should you spend the effort in learning this material.
 A traditional justification for a "Theory of Computation" course is that you might encounter these concepts later on in your career.
 Perhaps you will come across a hard problem and realize it is NP complete, or find a need to use what you learned about regular expressions.
-This might very well be true, but the main benefit of this course is not in teaching you any practical tool or technique, but instead in giving you a _different way of thinking_: an ability to recognize computational phenomena even when they occur in non-obvious settings, a way to model computational tasks and questions, and to reason about them.
+This might very well be true, but the main benefit of this book is not in teaching you any practical tool or technique, but instead in giving you a _different way of thinking_: an ability to recognize computational phenomena even when they occur in non-obvious settings, a way to model computational tasks and questions, and to reason about them.

 Regardless of any use you will derive from this book.
 I believe learning this material is important because it contains concepts that are both beautiful and fundamental.
 The role that _energy_ and _matter_ played in the 20th century is played in the 21st by _computation_ and _information_, not just as tools for our technology and economy, but also as the basic building blocks we use to understand the world.
-This course will give you a taste of some of the theory behind those, and hopefully spark your curiosity to study more.
+This book will give you a taste of some of the theory behind those, and hopefully spark your curiosity to study more.

 ## To potential instructors